pfknight8/Minesweeper/README.md

 - [ ] May add ability to make custom sized board & number of "mines."
 - [ ] May update icons & other symbols used.
-- [ ] May re-theme into something different.
 - [ ] Optimized for mobile.

 ---